revoxhere/duino-coin/README.md

   *   [DuCoWallet](https://github.com/viktor02/DuCoWallet) GUI Wallet by viktor02

   This list will be actively updated.
 If you want to add software to this list, submit a PR or contact one of the developers.
+  You may also view a similar list on the [website](https://duinocoin.com/apps).
 </details>

 ## DUCO & wDUCO